ajn96/iSensor-SPI-Buffer/README.md

 * In "Data Ready" mode, it will pulse each time a new buffer sample is entered into the buffer (same functionality as IMU data ready)
 * If the iSensor-SPI-Buffer firmware is not capturing data from the IMU, the data ready signal will be simply passed through by the GPIO ISR in "Data Ready" mode
 * In interrupt mode, the data ready output will go high once a specified number of samples are available to be dequeued.
 This allows a master device to simply monitor the data ready signal for a positive edge, and then dequeue a large number of IMU data samples
 * When operating in interrupt mode, the data ready output will be updated by the cyclic executive once the buffer count criteria is met.
-In data ready mode, the data ready output will be toggled by the "DMA Done" ISR.
+In data ready mode, the data ready output will be toggled by the "DMA Done" ISR

 **Command Execution**